Samwise12/D3ForceDirectedGraph/README.md

-﻿# Visualize Data with a Heat Map
+﻿# Show National Contiguity with a Force Directed Graph

 ## Objective

-Build an app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/aNLYPp/.
+Build an app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/xVopBo.

 ## Requirements

-* User Story: I can view a heat map with data represented both on the Y and X axis.
+* User Story: I can see a Force-directed Graph that shows which countries share borders.

-* User Story: Each cell is colored based its relationship to other data.
+* User Story: I can see each country's flag on its node.

-* User Story: I can mouse over a cell in the heat map to get more exact information.
+**Hint:** Here's a dataset you can use to build this: https://raw.githubusercontent.com/DealPete/forceDirected/master/countries.json

-**Hint:** Here's a dataset you can use to build this: https://raw.githubusercontent.com/FreeCodeCamp/ProjectReferenceData/master/global-temperature.json
+**Hint:** You can create a spritesheet of national flags at https://www.flag-sprites.com.

 **Installation**
 ```